strongBrave/NanoRapGPT/README.md

     --num_samples=5 --max_new_tokens=100
 ```

-If you'd like to sample from a model you trained, use the `--out_dir` to point the code appropriately.
-You can also prompt the model with some text from a file, e.g. ```python sample.py --start=FILE:prompt.txt```.
+To sample from your fine-tuned model, specify the `--out_dir` parameter.

-## efficiency notes
+## Efficiency Notes

-For simple model benchmarking and profiling, `bench.py` might be useful.
-It's identical to what happens in the meat of the training loop of `train.py`, but omits much of the other complexities.
+For benchmarking and profiling, use `bench.py`.
+It replicates the core training loop of `train.py` but omits additional complexities.

-Note that the code by default uses [PyTorch 2.0](https://pytorch.org/get-started/pytorch-2.0/).
-At the time of writing (Dec 29, 2022) this makes `torch.compile()` available in the nightly release.
-The improvement from the one line of code is noticeable, e.g. cutting down iteration time from ~250ms / iter to 135ms / iter.
-Nice work PyTorch team!

-## todos

-- Investigate and add FSDP instead of DDP
-- Eval zero-shot perplexities on standard evals (e.g. LAMBADA?
-HELM? etc.)
-- Finetune the finetuning script, I think the hyperparams are not great
-- Schedule for linear batch size increase during training
-- Incorporate other embeddings (rotary, alibi)
-- Separate out the optim buffers from model params in checkpoints I think
-- Additional logging around network health (e.g. gradient clip events, magnitudes)
-- Few more investigations around better init etc.
+The code uses [PyTorch 2.0](https://pytorch.org/get-started/pytorch-2.0/), which supports `torch.compile()` for performance optimization.
+This can significantly reduce iteration time (e.g., from ~250ms to 135ms per iteration).

-## troubleshooting
+## Troubleshooting

-Note that by default this repo uses PyTorch 2.0 (i.e. `torch.compile`).
-This is fairly new and experimental, and not yet available on all platforms (e.g. Windows).
-If you're running into related error messages try to disable this by adding `--compile=False` flag.
-This will slow down the code but at least it will run.
+If you encounter issues with PyTorch 2.0, disable `torch.compile()` by adding the `--compile=False` flag.
+This will slow down the code but ensure compatibility.

-For some context on this repository, GPT, and language modeling it might be helpful to watch my [Zero To Hero series](https://karpathy.ai/zero-to-hero.html).
-Specifically, the [GPT video](https://www.youtube.com/watch?v=kCc8FmEb1nY) is popular if you have some prior language modeling context.
+For additional context, check out the [Zero To Hero series](https://karpathy.ai/zero-to-hero.html), particularly the [GPT video](https://www.youtube.com/watch?v=kCc8FmEb1nY).

-For more questions/discussions feel free to stop by **#nanoGPT** on Discord:
+For discussions, join the **#nanoGPT** channel on Discord:

 [![](https://dcbadge.vercel.app/api/server/3zy8kqD9Cp?compact=true&style=flat)](https://discord.gg/3zy8kqD9Cp)

-## acknowledgements

-All nanoGPT experiments are powered by GPUs on [Lambda labs](https://lambdalabs.com), my favorite Cloud GPU provider.
-Thank you Lambda labs for sponsoring nanoGPT!